Mixed Vegetables With Kalonji Seeds (Black Caraway) Recipe

 - Dice the vegetables proportionately so they cook at the same time.
 For this mix of vegetables, they can be about the same size.
 Soaking cut eggplants in cold water prevents them from browning.

-- Take 1 1/2 teaspoon of kalonji seeds and 2 green chilis and make a paste with a little bit of water.
-You can increase or decrease the number of chilis based on your preference.
-As seen in the pictures above, Amma prefers a stone mortar and pestle called shil-nora in Bengali.
-See the reference section for more details on Shil-Nora.
+- Take 1 1/2 teaspoon of kalonji seeds and 2 green chillis and make a paste with a little bit of water.
+You can increase or decrease the number of chillis based on your preference.
+As seen in the photos, Amma prefers a stone mortar and pestle called shil-nora in Bengali.

 - Heat 2 tablespoons of oil.
-Amma uses Mustard oil for this recipe.
-When the oil is smoking, put a teaspoon of kalonji seeds and then the eggplant and radish.
+Amma uses mustard oil for this recipe.
+When the oil is smoking, put in 1 teaspoon of kalonji seeds and then the eggplant and radish.
 Stir for 3 minutes.
-You can also put the rest of the green chilies after slitting them in the middle.
+You can also put in the rest of the green chillies after slitting them in the middle.

-- Put the boiled taro and continue to stir for a 2 - 3 minutes.
+- Put in the boiled taro and continue to stir for 2 to 3 minutes.

-- Add the green chili and kalonji paste and stir a few times and pour 3 - 4 cups of hot water.
+- Add the green chilli and kalonji paste and stir a few times and pour in 3 to 4 cups of hot water.
 Add salt to taste.
 If you want, you can also add a little bit of sugar.
 I personally prefer this dish to be completely savory.
 Cover the pan and let it simmer until the vegetables are cooked.